-Gout is a common inflammatory arthropathy characterized by painful and swollen joints resulting from precipitating uric acid crystals.
-Decreased renal excretion and/or increased production of uric acid leads to hyperuricemia, which is commonly asymptomatic, but also predisposes to gout.
-Acute gout attacks typically manifest with a severely painful big toe (podagra) and occur most often in men following triggers such as alcohol consumption.
-Diagnosis is based on clinical presentation and synovial fluid analysis, which reveals negatively birefringent monosodium urate crystals.
-Acute attacks are treated with nonsteroidal anti-inflammatory drugs (e.g., naproxen or indomethacin), while management of chronic gout includes lifestyle modifications and possibly allopurinol to control hyperuricemia.
+Gout is an inflammatory crystal arthropathy caused by the precipitation and deposition of uric acid crystals in synovial fluid and tissues.
+Decreased renal excretion and/or increased production of uric acid leads to hyperuricemia, which is commonly asymptomatic but also predisposes to gout.
+Acute gout flares typically manifest with a severely painful big toe (podagra) and occur most often in men following triggers such as alcohol consumption.
+Diagnosis is based on clinical presentation and, ideally, by the demonstration of negatively birefringent monosodium urate (MSU) crystals on synovial fluid analysis.
+Acute attacks are treated with corticosteroids, NSAIDs (e.g., naproxen, indomethacin), or colchicine.
+The management of chronic gout includes lifestyle modifications and urate-lowering medications (e.g., allopurinol) to control hyperuricemia.

 - Prevalence: ∼ 8 million people in the US